 The Salton Sea became a popular destination, but there were problems.
 The agricultural runoff feeding the lake was driving up its salinity, making the ecosystem increasingly uninhabitable for fish and the birds that fed on them.
 The runoff was also laden with pesticides, heavy metals and even raw sewage from across the Mexican border.

-What is playing out at the Salton Sea is more than simply a story of boom and bust, as it’s often portrayed in the media.
+What is playing out at the Salton Sea is more than simply a story of boom and bust, as it’s sometimes portrayed in the media.
 It’s also a story about a neglected corner of the American West now facing a confluence of crises, from drought and pollution to poverty and mismanagement.